 While they gain very little nutritional value from the blood of creatures aside from humans, they can gain special powers depending on what creature they consume.
 This can vary heavily based on both the prey and the vampire itself.

 Bacteria in the vampiric gut enables them to digest and derive nutrients from mostly human blood.
 Otherwise, their system is virtually identical to that of a human and many other mammals.
-Since there is no fat in human blood, or blood of any sort, living vampire make up for this deficit via spending mana as another energy source when they need to.
+Since there is very little/not enough fat in human blood, or blood of any sort, to sustain a creature this large, living vampire make up for this deficit via spending mana as another energy source when they need to.
 Otherwise, they feed relatively often to avoid this upset.

 Venom Variations: There are three types of vampiric venom, two of which are possessed by almost every single vampire on the planet.
 One venom, a neurotoxin, paralyzes the victim’s muscles, with a duration lasting anywhere from a minute to an hour.
 This venom does not target organs required to live, therefore a heavy does is typically not fatal.